enegalan/logget/README.md

 - **CI/CD Integration**: Generate reports and artifacts for continuous integration pipelines
 - **Data Collection**: Accumulate data from multiple sources into single files
 - **AI Utility**: Allow your AI agents use this command for efficient debugging
+- **Real-time Monitoring**: Stream logs from web applications as they happen

 ## Comparison with curl